Wares Creek

 Wares Creek is a 5 miles stream in Manatee County, Florida.
 The stream drains into the Manatee River.
 The creek's name is used by the Wares Creek neighborhood along its downstream path near downtown Bradenton.
 Neighborhood association activities have included a cleanup of the creek.
 A canoe trail was proposed alongside it.
 The Wares Creek Bridge along Manatee Avenue crosses Wares Creek.

 History

 Wares Creek as seen in a photo taken by the United States Army Air Forces.

-The name's origin comes from Elbridge Ware who moved down to the area from Tallahassee with his wife in 1845.
-Ware's home was destroyed in a hurricane the following year resulting in the Ware's family to move back to Tallahassee.
+The name's origin is Elbridge Ware, who moved to the area from Tallahassee with his wife in 1845.
+Ware's home was destroyed in a hurricane the following year, resulting in the Ware's family moving back to Tallahassee.

-In 2011, money was allocated dredge the creek for flood control.
+In 2011, money was allocated to dredge the creek for flood control.

-Approximately 80000 USgal of wastewater entered the creek in 2019 when a sewer main broke.
+A sewer main broke in 2019, where approximately 80000 USgal of wastewater entered the creek.